amkelly/amkelly.github.io/README.md

 ### Print:

 Like most other beginning developers, I use print statements often to help me to debug code as I'm writing it, though I should learn more about VS-Code's debugging and linting tools so I can get a good sense of how those work and speed up debugging.
+It is better, ultimatly to use tests where you can, instead of just print statements to debug code, especially as it gets more complex.
+I'm gathering notes on improving this process here: [Test-Driven Development](./tests)

 watching my code loop this morning and print out a long series of values I wondered about how much these statements slow down the actual execution of the code and found [this](https://stackoverflow.com/questions/13288185/performance-effect-of-using-print-statements-in-python-script) stack overflow answer.